SOLIDSoftworks/Solid.Http/README.md

 # FluentHttp

 FluentHttp is a library to simplify http calls in C#.
-It's designed to be async fully extendable.
+It's designed to be async and fully extendable.

-## Simple use
+## Basic use

     public class SomeClass
     {